Palgrave, Ontario: Places of interest

 Palgrave was bisected by a line of the Hamilton & North-Western Railway (mentioned above).
 The line was abandoned by CN in 1986 and has since been rehabilitated and incorporated into a multi-use regional recreational trail which is part of the Caledon Trailway, The Great Pine Ridge Trail and the Trans Canada Trail.
 The Bruce Trail, one of Ontario's major recreational hiking trails, passes the town roughly 1.5 km to the west.

 Palgrave is home to the Caledon Equestrian Park, which played host to the equestrian portion of the 2015 Pan American Games.
 Many Equestrians who regularly horse show at the Caldeon Equestrian Park refer to the facility itself as Palgrave.

 The Albion Hills Conservation Area is located 2 km south of the town and offers picnicking, camping, hiking trails, swimming, mountain biking and cross-country skiing.

 The Palgrave Forest and Wildlife Area lies on the northwest periphery of the town and offers trails for hiking and cross-country skiing.
 EfstonScience, an astronomy and science retail store in Toronto, Ontario, holds evening observing sessions at this Conservation Area.

 In 1963, Walt Disney Productions filmed the family movie "Homeward Bound: The Incredible Journey" in Palgrave.

 The Palgrave Public School has 462 students (2020) from Kindergarten to Grade 8.

-Caledon Hills Brewery occupies what was the Church Public Inn founded by Terence Cutts 2010.
+Caledon Hills Brewery occupies what was the Church Public Inn.
 This heritage site contains the 1865 St. Alban's (Anglican) church.